vittoriofino/Progetto_Tesisquare/README.md

 Special thanks to Tesisquare for providing the dataset.
 We appreciate the guidance from our instructors at ITIS Mario Delpozzo who supported our analytical approach and methodology.

 ---
-© 2025 Tesisquare Data Analysis Team | For questions, contact: vittoriofino06@gmail.com
+© 2025 Tesisquare Data Analysis Team | Contact: vittoriofino06@gmail.com